 13.1 The Council's definition of lowest paid employees for the purposes of this policy is: employees paid on spinal column point 5 of the local pay scale.
 The scale is based on nationally-approved scales but has been adjusted to meet local requirements, for which point 5 represents the bottom of pay band 1.
-As at 1 January 2016, this equates to £13,835 per annum for a full time employee, plus £824 pa London Fringe Weighting.
+As at 1 January 2015, this equates to £13,835 per annum for a full time employee, plus £824 pa London Fringe Weighting.
 The Council applies the living wage entitlement to posts under the living wage threshold.
+This currently only applies to spinal column point 5.